-Findlay's online Master of Science in Health Informatics degree consists of 12 courses (33 semester hours) which are offered in eight-week blocks throughout the fall, spring and summer.
+Findlay's on-campus Master of Science in Health Informatics degree consists of 12 courses (33 semester hours) which are offered in eight-week blocks throughout the fall, spring and summer.

 No more than one “C+” or “C” may be used to meet graduation degree requirements.

 This course provides an overview of health informatics (HI).
 Core HI concepts and technologies will be emphasized, including current and emerging technology applications and data standards.
 The role of the health informatics specialist, the variety of HI sub-specialties and examples of various clinical applications will be examined.
 Perspectives on future directions are included.Ethical and Legal Issues in Health Informatics | HINF 523

 This course provides students with an overview of the ethical and legal issues which must be addressed by the health care system when utilizing an electronic health record.
 The need for patient privacy and protection from public disclosure, misrepresentation, misinformation and bias from third party payers must be addressed to prevent injustice to the client.
 The large capacity for the storage of information, the ease of dissemination and the numerous users of patient records present multiple ethical concerns.Introduction to Clinical Information Systems | HINF 541